emcek/dcspy/README.md

 # dcspy
 DCSpy is able to pull information from DCS aircraft and display on Logitech G-series keyboards LCD.
 Developed for **Logitech G13**.
 Should also work with any other Logitech device with 160x43 px monochrome display, like G15 (v1 and v2) and G510.
-There is possibility to modify this package to use full RGBA LCD of Logitech G19 (size 320x240) - please open issue.
+There is possibility to modify this package to use full RGBA LCD of Logitech G19 (size 320x240) - please open issue, anyway I have plan to do it in future.

 ## Table of Contents
 * [Aircrafts and instruments](#aircrafts-and-instruments)